World Cup 2026 Injuries: Every Confirmed Absence & Doubtful Player

 Impact: Gilmour was Scotland’s most technically assured central midfielder — capable of playing between the lines against both Morocco and Brazil.

 Scotland without him: Steve Clarke’s side beat Haiti 1-0 in their opener, with Ben Gannon-Doak filling the creative void.
 Scotland face Morocco on Friday in Boston — their best chance to secure a second win without Gilmour.
+Update: Scotland lost 1-0 to Morocco and were eliminated in the group stage.
+Steve Clarke resigned as manager.

 The Most Common Injury Types at World Cup 2026